 *EAD Reports* (Updated Data Set)

-These reports provide an overview of all categories for which employment authorization documents (EAD) are provided to foreign nationals.
-They also specify which employment authorization classes are specifically authorized by statute and which classes are provided to foreign nationals as a matter of the discretion of the Secretary of Homeland Security.
+These reports provide an overview of all categories for which employment authorization documents (EAD) are provided to aliens.
+They also specify which employment authorization classes are specifically authorized by statute and which classes are provided to aliens as a matter of the discretion of the Secretary of Homeland Security.

 - EADs by Classification and Statutory Eligibility, Oct.
 1, 2011 - Sept 30, 2018: PDF version (PDF, 86 KB); CSV version (CSV, 3 KB)